samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase one ability score of your choice by 1, to a maximum of 30.

 ***Improve Fate.*** When you or another creature within 60 feet of you succeeds on or fails a [D20 Test](/sources/dnd/free-rules/rules-glossary#D20Test), you can roll 2d4 and apply the total rolled as a bonus or penalty to the d20 roll.
-Once you use this benefit, you can’t use it again until you roll Initiative or finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this benefit, you can't use it again until you roll Initiative or finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ---